 Jewelry: Students are advised not to wear expensive jewelry to school.
 Earrings should be of "button or stud type" - NO dangling or loops.
-Girls are allowed a maximum of 2 stud earrings per ear.
 No other visible body piercings are allowed.
-Only Catholic scapulars, religious medals or crosses are allowed (nothing overly large or long.)
+Only Catholic scapulars, religious medals or crosses are allowed.
 The cross should be worn in a respectable manner (in the front).
 The Holy Rosary or any beaded necklace resembling the Holy Rosary is not to be worn in any manner.
 Rings are limited to one per hand.
 A watch and/or one bracelet are allowed.